Aurora Hunt Aurora Hunt

 YOUR CANADIAN CO-PILOT

-If you want an all-in-one planning layer after checking weather and access conditions, you can try Aurora Hunt and compare its alerts against your manual Canada workflow.
+If you want an all-in-one planning layer after checking weather and access conditions, try Aurora Hunt as a second opinion against your manual Canada workflow, not as a replacement for road and safety checks.

 AH